nvim-neorocks/rocks.nvim/README.md

   (if you want the install/bootstrap script to install luarocks).
 - `netrw` enabled in your Neovim configuration - enabled by default but some configurations manually disable the plugin.
-- A `lua 5.1` or `luajit` installation, including headers (for luarocks).
+- A `lua 5.1` or `luajit` installation, including headers (for installing native libraries).
-  Note that Lua must be executable using the `lua` command.
+  Note that luarocks expects to be able to run Lua(jit) using the `lua` command.

 > [!IMPORTANT]
 >